retran/meowvim/README.md

 ## 📋 Prerequisites

-Before installing `Meowvim`, ensure you have the following:
+Before installing `meowvim`, ensure you have the following:

 ### Required